nhrap-dev/International-Model-Toolkit/README.md

   - [x] tsunami
   - [ ] hurricane
   - [ ] flood
-* once a state has been added to the syHazus database, it has to be removed before readding
+* once a state has been added to the syHazus database, it has to be removed before reading

 <h2>!!!Warning!!!</h2>
 Data overwritten will be irretrievable.
 Please proceed with caution.
 We recommend backing up syHazus and the state database before running the script.